coleifer/peewee/docs/peewee/querying.rst

 .. code-block:: python

    # First we'll declare the query that will be used as a CTE.
 This query
-   # simply determines the average value for each key.
+   # determines the average value for each key.
    cte = (Sample
           .select(Sample.key, fn.AVG(Sample.value).alias('avg_value'))
           .group_by(Sample.key)